Siruz645/SSH-Model-Manager/README.md

 ### 1. Connection

 In the first tab, you can enter your server's SSH credentials.
 You can also quickly paste a full SSH command (e.g., `ssh root@192.168.1.10 -p 22`) and the fields will auto-fill.
 The password field can be left empty; you can also specify the path to your SSH key and enter the key passphrase if required.
-Don't forget to enter your API tokens if you plan to download restricted models!
+Don't forget to enter your API tokens if you plan to download restricted models.

 ### 2. Downloads